pyscript/pyscript/newdocs/docs/getting-started.md

 If you are not an experienced developer and it all sounds very complicated, don't worry, we'll get you through it in the following steps.

+## Basic Concepts

+While we'll cover PyScript concepts and APIs more thoroughly in the PyScript Concepts and PyScript User Guide sections, it's important to understand the basics.

+PyScript is a Software Platform that enables users to write Python Applications that run in the Browser, with a simple and user friendly interface.
+For this reason, it aims to have a small and intuitive interface that triest to enable users while staying out of the way.
+In fact, there are 3 main parts of a PyScript application:

+1. The application skeleton and interface.
+Usually this is managed in a `html` file.
+2. The application configuration (for instance, dependencies, assets to be downloaded, etc...).
+PyScript supports configuration files written in TOML or JSON formats
+3. The application code/logic.
+These are typically Python files that host the application code.
+PyScript allows users to run these through special `html` tags (such as `<script type="py">` or `<py-script>`) properly placed in their `html` file.

+The `html` file acts as the entry point and center of gravity of an application.

 ## Writing your first PyScript application

 As we hinted earlier, writing a PyScript application means writing a web application that can run code writted in Python (and other languages)